-The Victim Assistance Program is overseen by the Investigations Lieutenant.
-The Program has one supervisor, two grant funded full time employees and eleven volunteer victim advocates.
-Members of the Program respond to victims of violent crime and/or their families, victims in crisis, and family survivors in cases of violent and sudden deaths.
-Victim advocates are civilian employees and volunteers who are available 365 days a year.
-These advocates provide outreach and assess the needs of victims, provide information and referrals about resources in the community, victims compensation benefits, education and awareness of victims’ rights.
+Members of the Victim Assistance Program respond to victims of violent crime covered by the Victim’s Rights Act and/or their families.
+Victim advocates are civilian personnel and volunteers who provide outreach and assess the needs of victims, provide information and referrals about resources in the community, victims compensation benefits, education and awareness of victims’ rights.

 Property and Technical Investigations